Goals

 0x400001c4 <main+12>: add s0,sp,16

-Use examine to see the first four instructions in the function prolog.
+Use x to see the first four instructions in the function prolog.
 Carefully read over those instructions, then trace their action in gdb using stepi to single-step.
-Have your printed memory diagram on hand and as you stepi, use print/examine to get updated values of registers and memory and manually update the diagram to add the contents of the stack frame for main.
+Have your printed memory diagram on hand and as you stepi, use p and x to get updated values of registers and memory and manually update the diagram to add the contents of the stack frame for main.
 Ask questions and discuss with your labmates to help one another get a complete and accurate understanding of the process.

 Here is a walkthrough of the prolog instructions: